|Who to call . . .||when you need . . .|

 K. Questions from jurors during trial are not permitted.

-O. Trial counsel are expected to remain available on ten (10) minutes notice during jury deliberations.
+O. Trial counsel are expected to remain available for jury questions or other developments on ten (10) minutes notice during deliberations.

-P. The court sometimes imposes time limits on opening statements, voir dire, closing argument and the overall presentation of evidence where counsel are unable to closely manage the anticipated duration of their case.
-Jurors in this court are ordinarily summoned for a one-week/one trial period, and staying within a tight time frame is essential in all but the most complex trials.
+P. The court sometimes imposes time limits on opening statements, voir dire, closing argument and the overall presentation of evidence where counsel are unable to reach stipulations of essentially undisputed facts or otherwise closely manage the anticipated duration of their case.
+Duplicative expert witnesses are, ordinarily, not permitted to testify at trial.
+Jurors in this court are ordinarily summoned for a one-week/one trial period.
+Hence, staying within a tight time frame is essential in all but the most complex trials.